YuzuMin/Vtuber-Noises/README.md

 # Vtuber Noises
-GitHub repository for the Vtuber Noises Android App Project.
-This project will replace the Stay Home Dayo!! project due to Microsoft's Xamarin framework being littered with issues, lack of support and documentation.
+This project replaces the Stay Home Dayo!! project due to Microsoft's Xamarin framework being littered with issues, lack of support and documentation.
+Just like its predecessor, it was originally an implementation project to mimic the <a href="https://play.google.com/store/apps/details?id=com.VizegrafIndie.Tuturu&hl=en_SG&gl=US">Tuturu</a> app from the Google Play Store.
+It currently serves as a base for anyone who wishes to build a similar app for personal entertainment or commercial purposes.

 ## Version
 ~~~